HarishAtGitHub/couchbase-mobile-webserver-synchlistener/examples/synch-gateway/README.md

 Had you set import_docs true , the while restarting the docs would have been pulled for indexing and this is seen by the ,metadata in doc in couchbase server .

+          So the doc creation in couchbase server is detected by synch gateway unders all circumstances (import _docs is true or not) .
+But in order for the newly created docs to be indexed by synchgateway , the import_docs must be true when restarting synch gateway .

 I am not sure , may be to relieve of this so called problem , they have the concept of bucket shadowing (introduced jan 2014) https://github.com/couchbase/sync_gateway/wiki/Bucket-Shadowing